virgiliud/scrollClass.js/README.md

 A simple jQuery plugin for adding classes to elements when they are scrolled into view.

-The plugin was created as a simple way to add CSS3 animation effects to elements instead of using traditional script-driven techniques.
+The plugin was created as a simple way to add CSS3 animation effects to elements based on the scroll position.
 Feel free to use the plugin for any other purpose.

 ## Usage